kuleshov/gwaskb/README.md

 In addition, the following files are important:

 * `notebooks/results/nb-output`: folder containing the output of each system module
-* `notebooks/util/phenotype.mapping.annotated.tsv`: manually annotated mapping between GWAS Central and GWASdb phenotypes
+* `notebooks/util/phenotype.mapping.annotated.tsv`: manually annotated mapping between GWAS Central and GwasKB phenotypes
-* `notebooks/util/phenotype.mapping.gwascat.annotated.tsv`: manually annotated mapping between GWAS Catalog and GWASdb phenotypes
+* `notebooks/util/phenotype.mapping.gwascat.annotated.tsv`: manually annotated mapping between GWAS Catalog and GwasKB phenotypes
 * `notebooks/util/rels.discovered.annotated.txt`: random subset of 100 previously unreported relations with explanations for why they are correct or not.

 ## Requirements

-GWASdb is implemented in Python and requires:
+GwasKB is implemented in Python and requires:

 * `lxml`, `ElementTree`
 * `numpy`